huzaifarehman1/N_queen_problems/README.md

 To find the problem statement see rules.txt

-Approach — K-best memory-bounded random-restart hill-climbing search Goal.
-Efficiently solve the problem (see rules.txt) using a hill-climbing local search enhanced with:
+Approach — K-best memory-bounded random-restart hill-climbing search to Efficiently solve the problem (see rules.txt) using a hill-climbing local search enhanced with:

 a memory of the k best states seen so far, and

 random restarts seeded from this elite set (not purely random), while keeping memory bounded.

-This document explains the idea, data structures, algorithm, parameters, pseudo-code, and practical implementation tips so you can drop it into your project.

 1. High-level idea
 Run a standard hill-climb from an initial state until you reach a local optimum (or termination condition).